lemieuxl/pyGenClean/docs/qc_modules/flag_hw.md

 ### Output files

+Here is a comprehensive list of all the possible output files for each of the steps described above.

+!!! note
-The output files of each of the steps described above are as follow (note that the output prefix shown is the one by default [i.e. flag_hw]):
+    The output prefix shown is the one by default (_i.e._ `flag_hw`).

 `flag_hw.threshold_X.Xe-X.{bed,bim,fam}`
 : The data set containing only the markers passing the HW equilibrium test